zanuka/extendomatic/README.md

 - vue-tsc ^2.1.10

 ## Great Success
-If everything has been a success, you should see this after pinning the new extension:
+You should see this after pinning the new extension:

 ![Preview A](./src/assets/preview-a.png)

-### Most Excellent
+## Most Excellent
-you can now set a custom background color
+You can now set a custom background color:

 ![Preview B](./src/assets/preview-b.png)